-Preterm Labor Prevention
+Preterm Labor

-Labor occurs when the uterus begins to contract in a regular and frequent pattern and causes thinning and dilation of the cervix.
+Labor occurs when the uterus has regular and frequent contractions that cause thinning and dilation of the cervix.
 Labor is considered preterm when it occurs more than three weeks before your due date.

 The cause of preterm labor is often not known.
-Certain risk factors increase your chance of an early delivery, and place a woman at a higher risk.
+Certain risk factors increase your chance of an early delivery and place a woman at higher risk.
 Risk factors include carrying more than one baby (multiple births), having already had a preterm delivery, having had an episode of preterm labor with this pregnancy, or having an abnormal uterus or cervix.

 The signs and symptoms of preterm labor can easily be confused with some of the common complaints of pregnancy.
 If you experience any of the warning signs, a careful exam and monitoring are very helpful.
-Symptoms include an increase in contractions; menstrual-like cramping; dull low backache; pressure or pain in the lower abdomen, back or thighs; pelvic pressure; or changes in vaginal discharge.
-Report any concerns you have so we can provide the reassurance you need or timely medical treatment.
+Symptoms include an increase in contractions; menstrual-like cramping; dull low backache; pressure or pain in the lower abdomen, back, or thighs; pelvic pressure; and changes in vaginal discharge.
+Report any concerns you have so that we can provide the reassurance you need or, if necessary, timely medical treatment.

-What Is True Labor
+True Labor

-During pregnancy your uterus contracts and relaxes in a mild, painless, and irregular manner.
-These contractions are called Braxton-Hicks contractions.
-These contractions help your uterus grow and become toned for labor.
+During pregnancy, your uterus contracts and relaxes in a mild, painless, and irregular manner.
+These contractions, called Braxton-Hicks contractions, help your uterus to grow and prepare for labor.
 No one knows when, but at some point these contractions become labor contractions.
 Labor contractions occur at regular intervals and often feel like menstrual cramps that radiate around to the lower back.
 Labor contractions cause the lower portion of the uterus (the cervix) to thin out (efface) and open (dilate).
 They also slowly push the baby through the pelvis and birth canal.